 BNPL (Buy Now, Pay Later) enables buyers to make up-front purchases without needing to pay at the moment.
 They can pay the cost later in installments.
 Additionally, it frees up customers from paying interest if they keep up with their timely payments.

 Retailers, too, enjoy plenty of benefits such as increased conversion rates and higher average order values.
 These are great advantages for B2B organisations running with lower margins and higher costs of business.
 But, the question is will BNPL be able to cascade into traditional B2B channel finance and transform it?

 How Can BNPL Provide Frictionless B2B Customer Service?

-The seamless consumer experience that BNPL vendors provide to around millions of buyers in B2C might be difficult to replicate in the B2B space.
+The seamless consumer experience that BNPL vendors provide to millions of buyers in B2C might be difficult to replicate in the B2B space.
 BNPL vendors need to provide reasonable credit limits for business-to-business purchases to achieve it.
-In addition, they need to offer credit card providers favourable terms to push buyers to do business with them.
+In addition, they need to offer credit card providers favorable terms to push buyers to do business with them.
 Simultaneously, they have to find a way to effortlessly incorporate into the brand and checkout experience of the supplier.
 It can significantly remove the friction in the customer experience.
-One of the considerable BNPL providers that can fulfil all these requirements is KredX.
+One of the considerable BNPL providers that can fulfill all these requirements is KredX.
 The fintech firm is working towards maximum adoption of BNPL in traditional B2B channel finance.

 B2B Buy Now Pay Later is doable with the help of certain features of KredX Pay Later channel finance.
 For example, B2B can leverage the benefits of BNPL by transforming the models of traditional credit card pricing.
 Further, decreasing the cost of interchange can also help in the process.
 Both of these actions can bring big value to the sector by lowering the retail prices and costs for vendors and enhancing payment efficiencies.